usnistgov/vulntology/website/content/specification/objects/barrier.md

 Each `hasNeededPrivilege` relates to one privilege level.
 Multiple *barriers* need to be defined to describe multiple needed privileges.

 The property `hasNeededPrivilege` MAY be used when the property `hasBarrierType` has the value `Authentication/Authorization::Impersonation::Social Engineering`.
-Use in this scenario is optional.
+Use in this case is optional.

 The property `hasNeededPrivilege` MUST be used when the property `hasBarrierType` has the value `Authentication/Authorization::Privileges Required`.